mhostetter/galois/docs/basic-usage/poly-creation.rst

     f.integer

-Get the string representation of the polynomial using :obj:`galois.Poly.string`.
+Get the string representation of the polynomial using :func:`str`.

 .. ipython:: python

-    f.string
+    str(f)

 Special polynomials
 -------------------